Storika Logo

 1. Promo codes and discount links

 The most common method: assign each creator a unique discount code and track redemptions against sales.
-45.9% of marketers use promo codes as their primary measurement tool, making it the most adopted method in the industry.
+45.9% of marketers who answered Influencer Marketing Hub's Influencer Marketing Benchmark Report 2026 (published May 4, 2026) named promo or discount codes as their primary measurement tool, the highest-adopted single method in the industry.

 Strengths: Simple to implement, easy for creators to share, and provides clear per-creator attribution.